12c-dk/AzureDeploymentTemplate/Documentation/CreateServicePrincipal.md

 Click 'Verify and save'.

 Now the service connection is ready to be used in Azure DevOps pipelines.

+In azure-pipelines.yml, update the serviceConnection parameter in the Deploy_Dev stage to match the name of your newly created service connection (i.e. MyServiceConnectionPrincipal)

 [Back to Readme](../Readme.md)